AuroraPolaire/food-delivery-app/README.md

+NB

+- Rapid API (TheMealDB) is used to fetch products.
+- Sent data is shown in console.

 # Test App 'Food Delivery'

 - App has routing : Shops page and shopping cart page.
 - You can choose a shop to order food.
-  -You can add items to your cart, edit the amount and see the total sum.
+- You can add items to your cart, edit the amount and see the total sum.
-  You can leave your order.
+- You can leave your order.

 ## Demo